matpompili/flarum-latex/README.md

-# flarum-mathjax
+# flarum-LaTeX
-Flarum extension to support MathJax
+Flarum extension to support LaTeX, using KaTeX.